wasmerio/old-docs.wasmer.io/integrations/examples/errors.md

 {% tabs %}
 {% tab title="Rust" %}
 {% hint style="info" %}
-The final code for this example can be found on [GitHub](https://github.com/wasmerio/wasmer/blob/master/examples/errors.rs).
+The final **Rust** code for this example can be found on Github: [errors.rs](https://github.com/wasmerio/wasmer/blob/master/examples/errors.rs).

 _Please take a look at the_ [_setup steps for Rust_](../rust/setup.md)_._
 {% endhint %}